salsify/ember-exclaim/README.md

 The `env` property will contain an object representing the environment that the component is being rendered in.
 This object has two methods:
  - `extend(hash)`: can be used to produce a new environment based on the original that additionally contains the values from the given hash
- - `metaFor(object, key)`: takes an object and key, resolves the canonical path for that key in the environment, and then retrieves metadata for that path according to any configured `resolveMeta` action on the owning `{{exclaim-ui}}` component
+ - `metaFor(object, key)`: takes an object and key, resolves the canonical path for that key in the environment, and then retrieves metadata for that path according to any configured `resolveFieldMeta` action on the owning `{{exclaim-ui}}` component

 ### Rendering Children